DonBos27/DonBos27/README.md

+# About Me

-# Hi there, I’m Don Bosenga 👋
+## Hi there, I’m Don Bosenga 👋

-**`I'm a student at the University of Johannesburg with aspirations to become a software developer.`**
+**`Passionate software developer with a keen eye for detail and a love for problem-solving.
+Experienced in both front-end and back-end development, with a particular interest in building dynamic, responsive user interfaces.
+Committed to staying up-to-date with the latest technologies and always seeking out new ways to enhance my skills.`**

+- 👀 I’m interested in web development, data science, and machine learning
+- 🌱 I’m currently learning web development
+- 💞️ I’m looking to collaborate on any project that will help me grow as a developer
+- ⚡ Fun fact: I love playing chess and I'm a huge fan of the NBA

+## 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/don-bosenga-7b0b3a1b3/)

 <!-- Social icons section -->